 I’m not sure the exact breakdown between people who cruise to visit Alaska compared to those who fly, but I do know that it’s a lot of people: almost a million every year!
 (In normal years, obviously.)
 Most people cruise on those monstrous mega-ships that move through the Alaskan waterways like a bulldozer – scaring away the sea life, doing harm to the local economies, and polluting the waterways.
 (Can you tell how I feel about them?!)

 Instead of booking one of those mega-ship cruises to Alaska, I recommend checking out the small ship cruise companies.
-I cruised with Uncruise in 2017 and absolutely loved it; I am currently scheduled to cruise with Alaskan Dream Cruises in 2021.
+I cruised with Uncruise in 2017 and absolutely loved it; I also cruised with Alaskan Dream Cruises in 2021.
 Most people balk when comparing the list price of mega-ship cruises compared to small ships – but I think that the latter are splurge-worthy Alaskan experiences in part because they might not actually cost more!